aniketkuma-r/portfolio/README.md

-# This is my personel portfolio website [Live Link](https://portfolio-aniket.vercel.app/)
+# This is my personel portfolio website [Live Link](https://portfolio-aniketkuma-r.vercel.app/)
-Tech Stack : Next Js, Javascript, Tailwind CSS, Google Sheets as CMS.
+Tech Stack : Next Js, Javascript, Tailwind CSS, NextUI, Google Sheets as CMS.

 Initially, I was using Strapi as a Content Management System (CMS).
 However, I encountered limitations as no cloud provider offers free long-term hosting for the Strapi backend.
 To address this, I transitioned to using Google Sheets as a CMS.
 This approach eliminates the need for server and database maintenance, allows easy access and modification of content, and ensures real-time updates on the website.
 However, it is important to note that Google Sheets is not a database.